UgayNobu/SDA101_02240369/Personal_Profile/Reflection.md

 Challenges and Solutions
 One of the main challenges was keeping the interface clean and user-friendly, especially with multiple login options.
 I dealt with this by testing the design across devices and tweaking it based on feedback from users, ensuring it was simple and responsive.

+(c) Clarity & Coherence

+Throughout the project, I made sure everything stayed organized and easy to follow.
+I broke down the steps in the user flow, so it was clear how users would interact with each part of the design.
+Keeping things simple and focused on user needs was key in making sure everything worked smoothly.